Putin poised to rule Russia for 6 more years after an election with no other real choices

 Russia’s wartime economy has proven resilient, expanding despite bruising Western sanctions.
 The Russian defense industry has served as a key growth engine, working around the clock to churn out missiles, tanks and ammunition.

+Navalny’s associates described their strategy as a success, releasing pictures and videos of people crowding near polling stations in various cities across Russia.
+It wasn’t immediately clear if the voters lining up at polling stations heeded the call from Navalny’s allies or the queues reflected strong turnout that usually peaks around midday.

 Voting is taking place at polling stations across the vast country’s 11 time zones, in illegally annexed regions of Ukraine, and online.
-More than 60% of eligible voters had cast ballots as of early Sunday.
+More than 60 percent of eligible voters had cast ballots as of early Sunday.

-Despite tight controls, multiple cases of vandalism at polling stations were reported.

 Dmitry Medvedev, a deputy head of the Russian Security Council chaired by Putin, called for toughening the punishment for those who vandalize polling stations, arguing they should face treason charges for attempting to derail the vote amid the fighting in Ukraine.